Skip to main content

 Research Interests

-Health communication, social-behavioral theory, social determinants of health, health disparities and equity
+Health communication, climate communication, digital media strategies, social and behavioral theory, social determinants of health, health disparities and equity.

 Publications and Media Placements